laandrad/Text-Mining/README.md

 'output_path' is a folder path where csv files will be written with output matrices

 'title' is a string with a label/identifier for the text documents (e.g., 'pre' or 'post')

+'method' defines what terms should be included in the vector space representation. 'method' = 1 would include only nouns; 'method' = 2 would include nouns and adverbs

+'bigrams' defines whether bigrams should be included in the vector space representation. 'bigrams' = True would compute all the bigrams in each vector computed with method 'method'. 'bigrams' = False would not compute bigrams.

 ### Output
 extractDTM_computeCosineValues.py retrieves two matrices: (1) a document-term matrix of norm i,j where rows (i) are documents and columns (j) are terms,